The 20 Best Hereditary Ataxia Doctors in Australia

 Parkville, VIC, AU

-Geneieve Tai practices in Parkville, Australia.
+Geneieve Tai practices practicing medicine in Parkville, Australia.
 Ms. Tai is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Hereditary Ataxia, Friedreich Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Friedreich Ataxia, Hereditary Ataxia, Spinocerebellar Ataxia, and Drug Induced Dyskinesia.

 Distinguished in Hereditary Ataxia